 Congratulations!
 You've gotten this far – your mural is finished.
 Now you need to protect it to ensure that it stays vibrant and beautiful for a long time to come.

 The final step to finishing your painted wall mural is to seal it.
-This means applying a varnish.
+This means applying an isolation coat and a varnish.
 Use a clear, non-yellowing archival varnish in a matte or satin sheen.
 (Glossy varnish would be too reflective for a wall mural, and probably look weird under interior lighting conditions.)
 Choose a varnish that is removable, in case you need to get underneath the varnish for conservation purposes.
 (Who knows, they might take out your wall and put it in a museum someday!)

 To apply the varnish, refer to the back of the bottle for the correct ratio of varnish to water.
 Start in a corner, using a wide paintbrush to brush on the varnish, going in a cross-hatching manner (little x's) across the wall.
 This varnish mural technique will help the varnish look more even.
 Voila!
 Your fabulous wall mural is complete!